PDillis/stylegan2-fun/README.md

 python run_projector.py project-real-images --network /path/to/network/pkl --data-dir /path/to/tfrecord/root/dir --dataset tfrecord_name --num-snapshots 1000 --num-images as-many-as-you-want(int)
 ```

 Take heed that, if you run the above code, say, two times, with the first time setting `--num-images 5` and the second time setting `--num-images 10`, then the first run will be contained in the second, as they will have the same seed.
-As such, if you wish to try a specific set of real images from your training data, then simply convert these to a `tfrecord` file with `dataset_tool.py` and you don't have to worry about when you will get the image you want to project.
+As such, if you wish to project a specific set of real images from your training data, then simply convert these to a `tfrecord` file with `dataset_tool.py` and you don't have to worry about when you will get the specific image(s) you want to project.

-Note that `--num-snapshots 1000` is required for both for the scripts I will next explain.
-Modifying this and in turn the length of the projection video is not so complicated, so feel free to modify this, but remember to modify **both** numbers.
+Note that `--num-snapshots 1000` is required for both bash scripts below, as the final video will be of length of 20 seconds, and will run at 50 fps.
+Modifying this and in turn the length of the projection video is not so complicated, so feel free to so, but remember to modify **both** numbers.

 After you've done this, simply run, for generated images: